HassanRaz-A/Mobile-Signal-Data-Management-Tool/README.md

 Mobile Signal Data Management Tool
-This application allows users to manage mobile signal data using an Excel file.
+This application allows users to manage mobile signal data using an Excel file only in USA Region and for the these Carries AT&T, T-Mobile, Verizon.
 It provides functionalities to look up existing data and add new entries via a graphical user interface (GUI) built with Tkinter.
 The tool utilizes Pandas for data handling and manipulation.

 Features
 Lookup Tool: Search for mobile signal data by column and value.